Dime Bank has a history of serving everyday people:

 - 1991: Dime Bank assets surpassed $100 million.
 No longer just a savings bank, Dime had become a financial institution offering comprehensive services to people and businesses throughout southeastern Connecticut.

 - 1996: Dime Bank Corporate Financial Center was completed.
 After 70 years at 33 Broadway, Dime relocated its corporate operations to Salem Turnpike.
-The facility also housed Dime Investment Services, the brokerage that had been established in 1995.

 - 1996, 1997 and 1999: New branches opened in Norwichtown, Montville and East Lyme